Welcome to Singapore Science Park's flagship design dialogue series inspired from spirit of sharing knowledge and celebrating collective progress.

 INFO

-Amid the pollinator crisis and ecological tipping points, this session reimagines work through species diversity.
-Exploring the “needs economy,” participants will envision a future where care, provision, and ecological integrity guide how and why we work.
+In the face of the pollinator crisis and looming ecological tipping points, this talk invites us to rethink work through the lens of species diversity.
+Together, we’ll explore the concept of a 'needs economy' and imagine a future where care, provision, and ecological integrity shape not just what we do, but why we work

 Presented By